"Recruiting staff is hard work. At Status we are dedicated to finding you the best people,

 Your First Day on the Job

-Find out where to keep your lunch and personal things and where restrooms are located.
+As part of your induction you should be shown where to keep your lunch and personal things, and where restrooms are located, if you are unclear just ask

-If no formal induction is given, ask if there are any employment administration forms to complete – income tax, superannuation, timesheets, etc
+If no formal induction is given, ask if there are any employment administration forms such as income tax, superannuation, timesheets to complete